TeamNewtry/NewtryDocumentation/README.md

 ## 4. Supporting Information
 For any further information you can contact the Newtry Team or check our [NewtryBlog](https://newtry.ionae.de/).
 The Team Members are:
--Jona Kuhn
+- Jona Kuhn
--Oliver Schirmer
+- Oliver Schirmer
--Jakob Braun
+- Jakob Braun
--Norman Reimer
+- Norman Reimer

 <!-- Picture-Link definitions: -->
 [OUCD]: https://github.com/NewTryDocumentation/ressources/Overall_Use_Case_Diagram.pngg "Overall Use Case Diagram"